Nauvoo University: First year and indefinite closure

-The university opened in fall 2009, anticipating around students and employees as faculty, administration, and staff.
+The university opened in fall 2009, anticipating around 700 students and employees as faculty, administration, and staff.
 It organized as a 501(c)(3) non-profit institution.

 Chris Benedict, one of the first students at the University, won the U.S. Cyber Challenge in Washington D.C. in December 2009.

 Among the members of Nauvoo University's faculty as of summer 2010 was Clayne Robison, former director of BYU's Opera Program.
 His wife, Vivien Robison, who had been a part-time faculty member at BYU and sang in the Mormon Tabernacle Choir, was also on the faculty.
 Evan L. Ivie, who has a Ph.D. from MIT and was a professor of Computer Science at BYU for several years, was another early faculty member.
 Ivie had been director of the BYU Nauvoo program from 2002 until it was discontinued in 2006.
 Nauvoo University expected more retired professors would to come to teach in the city and local church members would assist in its beginnings.

-The University had 13 full-time and 6 part-time students the first year.
-Church leadership asked the organizers of the effort to close down the university at the end of the first year, which they did.
+In its first year, the university enrolled only 13 full-time and 6 part-time students.
+At the close of that year, Boyd K. Packer, representing LDS Church leadership, directed the organizers to shut down the university.
+He was dissatisfied with the venture and sought to maintain strict oversight of any organization using the ‘Nauvoo’ name or operating at historic church sites, in order to safeguard branding, manage risk, and control messaging.

+Evan L. Ivie, one of the principal founders and a graduate of Stanford and MIT, was deeply disappointed by the decision.
+He regarded Packer’s reasoning as unreasonable and beyond his proper purview, since the university was not owned by the Church.
+The closure also had adverse effects on the Nauvoo economy, disrupting local hopes that the institution would bring growth and boost the economy of the community.